timKraeuter/graph-rule-generation/README.md

 ![Generated Groove Graph](./documentation/graph.png)

-## Generating graph transformation rules:
+## Generating graph transformation rules

 Graphs are created using the _GrooveRuleBuilder_ and can be written for Groove via the _GrooveRuleAndGraphWriter_.